Deltares/MeshKernelPy/README.md

 `MeshKernelPy` is a library for creating and editing meshes.
 It supports 1D and 2D unstructured meshes.
-Support for curvilinear meshes is planned.
 The underlying C++ library `MeshKernel` can be found [here](https://github.com/Deltares/MeshKernel).

 # Installation

-The library can be installed from PyPI by executing
+The library can be installed from [PyPI](https://pypi.org/project/meshkernel/) by executing

 ```bash
 pip install meshkernel
 ```

-Under Windows, If you encounter any issues importing the pip wheels on Windows, you may need to install the [Visual C++ Redistributable for Visual Studio 2019](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+Under Windows, If you encounter any issues importing the pip wheels, you may need to install the [Visual C++ Redistributable for Visual Studio 2019](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 # Examples